Dr. Yasin Ekinci

 5232 Villigen PSI

-Yasin Ekinci was the ad interim head of the former Laboratory for Micro and Nanotechnology (LMN) from July 2018 until December 2021.
-He also heads the Advanced Lithography and Metrology Group ad interim.
 He received his Bachelor's degree in Physics at Middle East Technical University, Ankara, Turkey, in 1997; his Master's degree in Engineering Sciences at the University of De Montfort, Leicester, UK, in 1999.
-He obtained his Ph.D. in Max-Planck Institute for Dynamics and Self-Organization, Göttingen, Germany, in Dec.
-2003.
-In Nov.
-2004, he joined PSI as a postdoctoral researcher.
+He obtained his Ph.D. in Max-Planck Institute for Dynamics and Self-Organization, Göttingen, Germany, in 2003.
+He was a postdoctoral researcher at PSI in 2004-2006.
 Between 2006 and 2012, he worked as a postdoctoral researcher and subsequently as a senior scientist and a lecturer in the Department of Materials at ETH Zürich.
-Since 2009, he works at PSI as a senior scientist, and in 2016 he was appointed as the head of the Advanced Lithography and Metrology group.
-The group operates the XIL-II beamline and focuses on patterning, imaging and metrology applications using EUV light, particularly, in collaboration with major semiconductor companies.
+Since 2009, he works at PSI as a senior scientist.
+He was the head of the Advanced Lithography and Metrology group (2006-2022), which operates the XIL-II beamline and focuses on patterning, imaging and metrology applications using EUV light, particularly, in collaboration with major semiconductor companies.
+Between 2018 and 2022, he served as the head of the Laboratory for Micro and Nanotechnology (LMN), which operated PSI’s nanofabrication and characterization facilities and ETHZ-PSI Quantum Computing Hub.

-He worked on various topics of nanoscience and technology, including atom optics, surface science, EUV lithography, resist materials, coherent scattering, lensless imaging, plasmonics, biosensing, semiconductor nanostructures, and nanofluidics.
-He is author/co-author of more than 220 papers, 3 book chapters, and 8 patent applications.
+His research experience encompasses diverse areas of nanoscience and technology, including atom optics, surface science, EUV lithography, resist materials, coherent scattering, lensless imaging, plasmonics, semiconductor nanostructures, biosensors, and nanofluidics.
+He is author/co-author of over 260 papers, 5 book chapters, and 10 patent applications.
 He received Young investigator of the year award of Swiss Society for Optics and Microscopy in 2009.
-He is a fellow of SPIE and member of Swiss Nanoscience Institute.
+He is a fellow of SPIE.
+His engagement in various professional roles includes vice-chairman of Swiss MNT Network, associate editor of Journal of Micro/Nanopatterning, Materials, and Metrology (JM3), and a member of Swiss Nanoscience Institute, advisory board of Hightech Center Aargau, steering committee of ETHZ-PSI Quantum Computing Hub, and organizational committees of several conferences.

 His current research mainly focuses on methods of nanolithography and metrology using photons with short wavelengths and, in particular, at the extreme ultraviolet (EUV) wavelength.